Teodora Kostović: 2024: Senior debut

-2025: WTA 1000 debut
+2025: WTA debut

-Kostović made her WTA Tour singles debut in February 2025 at the WTA 500 Abu Dhabi Open, entering the qualifying draw via a wildcard earned through a junior tournament result.
+Kostović made her WTA Tour singles debut in February at the WTA 500 Abu Dhabi Open, entering the qualifying draw via a wildcard earned through a junior tournament result.
 In the first qualifying round, she won the first set 6–2 against Diane Parry before the French player retired from the match.
 In the final qualifying round, Kostović initially led 4–1 against McCartney Kessler but ultimately lost 4–6, 2–6.

-The following month, in March 2025, she received a wildcard into the qualifying rounds of the WTA 1000 Miami Open.
+The following month, she received a wildcard into the qualifying rounds of the WTA 1000 Miami Open.
 Ranked No. 756 at the time, Kostović defeated world No. 99 and 17th qualifying seed Olivia Gadecki in the first round.
 She lost to Greet Minnen in the final qualifying round.

-In April 2025, Kostović received a wildcard for the qualifying rounds and subsequently qualified for the main draw of the WTA 1000 in Madrid.
+In April, Kostović received a wildcard for the qualifying rounds and subsequently qualified for the main draw of the WTA 1000 in Madrid.
 She achieved this by defeating top-100 player Elena-Gabriela Ruse in the first qualifying round and then Lucrezia Stefanini in the final qualifying round.
 Entering the main draw of Madrid, Kostović, ranked No. 625, was the lowest-ranked participant aside from those using a protected ranking.
 She was also the youngest player in the main draw.
 In the first round, she lost to Eva Lys in straight sets.

+2026: Major debut, First WTA quarterfinal

+At the 2026 SP Open Kostović reached her first WTA Tour quarterfinal defeating ninth seed Darja Semeņistaja.

 Billie Jean King Cup

-Kostović received her first nomination to represent Serbia in the Billie Jean King Cup in April 2025, under the captaincy of Dušan Vemić, for the Europe/Africa Zone Group I event against Slovenia and Lithuania, and later in the promotional play-off tie against Croatia.
+Kostović received her first nomination to represent Serbia in the Billie Jean King Cup in April 2025, under the captaincy of Dušan Vemić, for the 2025 Billie Jean King Cup Europe/Africa Zone Group I event against Slovenia and Lithuania, and later in the promotional play-off tie against Croatia.
 She made her debut for the national team on 10 April 2025, recording a victory over Klaudija Bubelytė of Lithuania.